-Climate Change Considerations: rainfall, flash flooding, riverine floodi rise and storm surge events.
-Removi reduce the response and recovery of the frequency and severity of severe ng, and coastal flooding from sea level ing structures from the floodplain will costs as a result of these events and s a result of these events.
-Elevating osts.
-Mitigation Category Education and Awareness Program Project (SIP) s (EAP); Structure and Infrastructure CRS Category Property Protection (PP); Structural F Property Protection (PP); Structural Flood Control Projects (SP) Priority High Alternatives Action Evaluation No action Problem persists Levee around floodplain Costly, not enough room.
+Climate Change Considerations: rainfall, flash flooding, riverine flood rise and storm surge events.
+Remove reduce the response and recovery the frequency and severity of severe ing, and coastal flooding from sea level ring structures from the floodplain will costs as a result of these events and is a result of these events.
+Elevating costs.
+Mitigation Category Education and Awareness Program Project (SIP) Education and Awareness Programs (EAP); Structure and Infrastructure Project (SIP) CRS Category Property Protection (PP); Structural Property Protection (PP); Structural Flood Control Projects (SP) Priority High High Alternatives Action Evaluation No action Problem persists Levee around floodplain Costly, not enough room.
 Deployable flood barriers Requires deployment.
 Residents may not have adequate time to deploy, especially those who are elderly or disabled.